God uses kids for mission too

 Olivia Webster shares: “Our local dentist has a blackboard, and sometimes there are Bible verse references about treating people well and people being valuable.
 But last week I looked over and Sam had written this memory verse (Romans 6:23) on the board!”

-H and M share: “Both of us try to be there when dropping J and C at school at 7 am every morning and then also when picking them up at 4:30 pm.
+Howard and Michelle share: “Both of us try to be there when dropping Joshua and Caleb at school at 7 am every morning and then also when picking them up at 4:30 pm.
 People are naturally curious as to why we have our kids in a local government school, why we don’t drive a big 4WD like other foreigners, and why Howard starts a conversation in Tagalog.
 Our kids give us opportunity to speak.”

 Even when they’re just focusing on growing up, God uses the lives of children to further his kingdom.
 See two other reflections on this topic from older MKs—Rebekah Beer (16) in the Northern Territory, and Noah Gillham (21), who returned several years ago from Namibia.